broadinstitute/gatk-sv/wdl_test/README.md

 defining a `report` in carrot and mapping a template to the report.
 Please refer to [Carrot documentation for details.](https://github.com/broadinstitute/carrot/blob/48c58446d4fb044cabbdafe8962b67ee511b483a/UserGuide.md#-2-define-a-report-in-carrot)
 The `carrot_helper` does not currently support defining `report`.

+### Current limitations

+Carrot is under active development and new functionalities emerge as new versions are released.
+There are a few functionalities that are under development and not yet released that impact the workflows that can be tested using `carrot`.
+Specifically, Carrot does not currently support relative imports in WDL files (i.e., importing workflow via a WDL file is provided via the `--imports` argument of `cromwell`).
+A workaround to is to host required imports on a Google cloud storage bucket and import using the object's URL.
+However, this would require modifying all the WDLs of the GATK-SV pipeline.
+The carrot team is working on supporting an `--imports`-like functionality in carrot.

+Additionally, `carrot` do not currently support `Array` type outputs (e.g., `Array[File]`).
+In other words, the array type outputs of a test WDL cannot be passed to evaluation WDLs for assertions.
+A workaround is to encapsulate array output in a zip archive, hence the test WDL outputs a single file, and extract the content of zip in the eval WDL.
+This workaround would require a significant modification to GATK-SV pipeline workflows, hence we currently do not assert array type outputs.